Return to Home Page

 The village has a local news sheet – The Donyatt Despatch - which is produced on a monthly basis and distributed to the homes in the village, to keep residents informed of things that have been going on in the previous month and of upcoming events.
 The news sheet is also available on the News and Events page of this website, if you are interested to see what’s going on in Donyatt.

-We have a local skittles league which has gained popularity and which plays a series of matches at the bowls club throughout the winter months.
-There is also a twice monthly Whist Drive and other monthly opportunities for residents (and others) to meet and socialise.
+We have a local skittles league which has gained popularity and which plays a series of matches throughout the winter months.
+The Recreation area has children's play equipment and is a safely enclosed area on Donyatt Hill.
+There is a twice monthly Whist Drive, a T-Cosy as well as other monthly opportunities for residents (and others) to meet and socialise.